Contribution Procedures

 • january 2021

-There is a CI action (in ~/.github/workflows/date-check.yml) that generates a monthly issue with any of these that are over 6 months old.
+There is a CI action (in ~/.github/workflows/date-check.yml) that generates a monthly showing those that are over 6 months old (example).

 For the action to pick the date, add a special annotation before specifying the date: